pgraggs247/Chem_279-Final-Project/README.md

 mpng frame_, mode=2
 mplay
 ```
-`Note:` The animations for the test molecules were produced, and can be viewed in the slides presentation in this repo.
+`Note:` The animations for the test molecules were produced, and can be viewed in the final powerpoint presentation in this repo.